 So getting started down that road can be a challenge.

-What follows are some of the tactics I shared with sales professionals who joined our most recent Email Blast Webinar, which you can watch here.
+What follows are some of the tactics I shared with sales professionals who joined our most recent Email Blast Webinar.

 Using any one of these tactics will immediately improve your sales outreach efforts.
 But using all of them will 10X your outreach efforts if you put the time and effort in to implement them.